mscdex/ssh2/README.md

     ```javascript
     { flags: 'r',
       encoding: null,
+      handle: null,
       mode: 0666,
-      bufferSize: 64 * 1024
+      autoClose: true
     }
     ```

-    `options` can include 'start' and 'end' values to read a range of bytes from the file instead of the entire file.
-Both 'start' and 'end' are inclusive and start at 0.
-The encoding can be 'utf8', 'ascii', or 'base64'.
+    `options` can include `start` and `end` values to read a range of bytes from the file instead of the entire file.
+Both `start` and `end` are inclusive and start at 0.
+The `encoding` can be `'utf8'`, `'ascii'`, or `'base64'`.

+    If `autoClose` is false, then the file handle won't be closed, even if there's an error.
+It is your responsiblity to close it and make sure there's no file handle leak.
+If `autoClose` is set to true (default behavior), on `error` or `end` the file handle will be closed automatically.

     An example to read the last 10 bytes of a file which is 100 bytes long: